GibbonEdu/docs/introduction/installation-options/local-installation/install-linux.md

 ```
 ::: info

-Press **return** to continue as root/super user for installing dependencies.
+Press **return** when asked to continue as root/super user for installing dependencies.
 :::

 ## Configure Apache to access Gibbon